 Innovation leads to growth, and creativity fuels that innovation.
-Here are my tips for small creative activities that will make all the difference in your work!
+Here are our tips for small creative activities that will make all the difference in your work!

 Innovation is of utmost importance when looking to thrive in today’s business world.
 FastCompany tells us that "The company that builds a culture of innovation is on the path to growth.
 The company that fails to innovate is on the road to obsolescence."

 Many leaders discuss innovation in the context of dots.
 Throughout his companies, Sir Richard Branson uses the mantra of "A-B-C-D," which stands for "Always Be Connecting the Dots."
 The video below provides a visual explanation of the status quo versus an innovative approach, using the dots of ideas all around us.

 Understanding innovation is one thing, but to discover and connect new dots we need creativity.
 Creativity helps us see new dots, while innovation connects them and helps convert them into successful business practices.

 An organization’s capacity for innovation is actually defined as creativity multiplied by execution.
 Multiplication is used because if there’s no creativity or execution, the capacity for innovation doesn’t exist.